 MBA & Systems Engineering

-The Charles W. Davidson College of Engineering, in cooperation with the Lucas College of Business, offers a dual-degree graduate program during which students can earn two degrees: an MBA and a Master of Science Engineering, with an emphasis in systems engineering.
+The Charles W. Davidson College of Engineering, in cooperation with the Lucas College of Business, offers a dual-degree graduate program during which students can earn two degrees: an MBA and a MS Engineering with a specialization in Systems Engineering.

 The dual-degree classes are located at the Network Meeting Center (Techmart) in Santa Clara.
 Each course is eight weeks long, meets one night a week and two Saturday sessions per class.
 Classes are delivered year-round in three terms: spring, summer and fall.
 Students will graduate in three years, having acquired two master’s degrees upon completion of the program.

-Students will graduate in three years, having acquired two master's degrees upon completion of the program (A Masters in Business Administration & A Masters of Science in Engineering).
+Students will graduate in three years, having acquired two master’s degrees upon completion of the program, i.e., a Master of Business Administration and a Master of Science in Engineering.